SoftCircuits/CsvParser/ReadMe.md

 }
 ```

 Notice that the example above still calls `CsvDataWriter.WriteHeaders()` and `CsvDataReader.ReadHeaders()`.
-However, since the code has explicitly mapped all of the columns, this is just for completeness and is completely unnecessary.
+However, since the code has explicitly mapped all of the columns, this is just for completeness if anyone should view the CSV file and is completely unnecessary for correct operation.
 Also notice that `false` is passed to `CsvDataReader.ReadHeaders()` because we do not need the library to use the headers to determine column order, etc.

 ## CsvSettings Class

 You can customize the way the library behaves by passing your own instance of the `CsvSettings` class to any of the reader or writer constructors, as demonstrated in the following example.
 This code uses the `CsvSettings` class to read a tab-separated-values (TSV) file.
 It sets the `ColumnDelimiter` property to a tab.
-It also sets it to use single quotes instead of double quotes (something you would probably rarely do, but is fully supported).
+It also sets it to use single quotes instead of double quotes (something not useful very often, but is fully supported).

 ```cs
 // Set custom settings